Baby (Angie Stone song)

 "Baby" is a song by American recording artist Angie Stone.
 It was written by Stone along with Corey "Co-T" Tatum and Kevin "5 Star" Norton for her fourth studio album, The Art of Love & War (2007), while production was helmed by Tatum and Noton 5 Star.
 The song is built around a sample of "Give Me Your Love (Love Song)" by Curtis Mayfield.
 Due to the inclusion of the sample, Mayfield is also credited as a songwriter.
 It served as the album's first single as well as Stone's debut released with Stax Records.
 "Baby" became her second song to reach the top of Billboard's Adult R&B Songs in the United States.

-Music Video
+Music video

-The music video for the song featured a guest appearance by comedian Mike Epps.
+A music video for "Baby" was directed by Maeyen A. Bassey.
+It features comedian Mike Epps as Stone's love interest, while Eva Pigford appears as a movie starlet.
+Singer Raz-B makes a cameo appearance in the clip.